Negotiate Credit Rating When Settling Your Debts with Collection Agencies

 Steps to Take When Negotiating Your Credit Rating With a Collection Agency

 Last Updated: July 12, 2016

 Note: This page addresses debts that are with a COLLECTION AGENCY.
-For debts still with ORIGINAL CREDITORS, go here.
+Here is the article addressing debts still with ORIGINAL CREDITORS.

 One very important, but often overlooked, area of debt negotiations is negotiating your credit rating.
 What exactly does that mean you might ask?
 Well, when you look at your credit report, there are notations after a listing such as, "paid as agreed" or "charged-off" and these notation affect your credit score.
 So when you are in negotiations with a collection agency, you want to make sure you are able to change these listings to your advantage.
 Because what's the point of settling the debt when it still may be hurting your credit score?

 When dealing with a collection agency, always insist on complete removal of a listing from a collection agency.
 Having a "paid as agreed" notation on a collection account will not help you.
 No matter what the rating, every collection account is a negative mark.
 It's no skin off their nose to delete the listing.

 If you do make a deal with a collection agency and wind up making arrangements to pay, and there is an original creditor reporting a charge off on your credit report, you can do a bit of clean up.
 Contact the original creditor and tell them the debt was "settled" and they need to update your account to reflect this.
 Technically, they are obligated to do this, as this is the truth.
 The original creditor's notation on the account should at the minimum say "settled for less than owed," "settled charge-off" or "paid was charge-off" and the balance should reflect ZERO.
 For the creditor to NOT do this is a violation of the FCRA.